codescribblr/woocommerce-netsuite-integrator/README.md

 == Description ==

-## WooCommerce NetSuite Integrator ##
-##### by Showcase Marketing (codescribblr) #####
 This plugin provides a custom integration between NetSuite and WooCommerce developed solely for Wolfpack Wholesale.
 It includes customer, product, and quote integration.
 It also uses BitBucket to autoupdate the plugin from a private repository.

+## WooCommerce NetSuite Integrator ##
+##### by Showcase Marketing (codescribblr) #####

 ### Customer Integration ###
-Customers are be fully integrated.
+Customers will be fully integrated.
 Wolfpack will be able to create customers in NetSuite and give them a username, email, and password for the website.
 This data will be automatically pulled into the webstore to create the customer in the webstore.
 We will use the default billing and shipping address from the customer record in NetSuite to autofill the billing and shipping fields on the webstore, but will allow the customer to override those addresses before sending a quote through to NetSuite.
 We will be setup to automatically pull this data every hour (it will be set in minutes, and the number of minutes will be configurable by Wolfpack).
 We will only pull the customers that have a modified flag set.
 This modified flag will be based on the custom fields mentioned above and any other fields that Wolfpack deems appropriate to trigger the modified flag.

 ### Product Integration ###
 Products will be integrated.
 Any product that is created or edited on the webstore (with the exception of bulk-order products like pack juice) will compare the SKU in the webstore with the SKU in NetSuite to ensure that the product exists in NetSuite.
 This will help cut down on quotes having products that are not in NetSuite.